Kshy0/CaMa-Flood-GPU/README.md

 ## Roadmap & To-Do

-1. **Triton autotune support:** Add support for Triton's autotune functionality to automatically find the best kernel parameters for your specific GPU, maximizing performance.
+1. **Handle the huge basin with bifurcation:** Some finer resolution maps like glb_01min may connect previously separate large basins due to bifurcations, leading to load imbalance across multiple GPUs.
+Possible solutions include: (1) disabling some bifurcation links between large basins like Fortran version, or (2) enabling inter-GPU communication—which may require significant effort to implement.

-4. **Parameter calibration:** Develop tools for easier model tuning and result analysis.
+2. **Parameter calibration:** Develop tools for easier model tuning and result analysis.

 ---